adityakuppa26/adityakuppa.github.io/_pages/photography.md

 {% include base_path %}

-In my photographs it is apparent that there was no posing at the moment I released the shutter.
+<i>In my photographs it is apparent that there was no posing at the moment I released the shutter.</i>

 <p align="center">
   <img src="https://adityakuppa26.github.io/images/keymonastery-min.jpeg?raw=true" alt="Photo" style="width: 450px;"/>